TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 tags: frontend
 ---

-wise words

-* component and integration testing
-* create apps that are simple wrappers around components for testing purposes
+[Last time]({% link _posts/2025-01-06-component-test-playwright-vitest.md %}), we had a look at Vitest browser mode and Playwright component testing.
+I was looking for a tool to help with component and integration testing of my React components.

+Neither worked well enough to convince me.
+In both cases you needed to write a significant amount of wrapper code to make components testable.
+About the same amount of code as a simple standalone sample app.
+In both cases the developer experience was worse than using Playwright to test a sample app.

+What if there was a way to write that component wrapper code once and have it automatically integrated into an app that's a combination of sample app, interactive documentation and component test fixture?

 # Storybook

-* what it is
-* options for component and integration testing
+[Storybook]() describes itself as a "frontend workshop for building UI components and pages in isolation".
+Teams use it for UI development, testing and documentation.

+Storybook generates an app that showcases your components.
+Each component has its own page with embedded documentation and controls that allow you to modify component props and interact with the component.
+Different component states can be saved as [stories](https://storybook.js.org/docs/get-started/whats-a-story).
+Each story has a corresponding page in the app.

+Stories are defined using [Component Story Format](https://storybook.js.org/docs/api/csf).
+CSF is simply an ES6 module, written in JavaScript or TypeScript, that exports `Story` objects and component metadata.

+CSF is portable, allowing stories to be integrated with a variety of [design](https://storybook.js.org/docs/sharing/design-integrations) and [testing](https://storybook.js.org/docs/writing-tests) tools.

 # Installation

-* As with Playwright, little detail on installation and configuration, just a command to run "inside your project's root directory"
-* When that's done is launches a setup wizard to take you through an onboarding experience
+As with Playwright, there's [little detail](https://storybook.js.org/docs/get-started/install) on installation and configuration, just a command to run "inside your project's root directory".
+Once that's done, it promises to launch a setup wizard to take you through an onboarding experience.

-* There's nothing in the Docs about monorepos
-* I did find this [discussion](https://github.com/storybookjs/storybook/discussions/22521) of different ways to setup Storybook in a monorepo
+There's nothing in the documentation about monorepos.
+However, I did find this [discussion](https://github.com/storybookjs/storybook/discussions/22521) of different ways to setup Storybook in a monorepo.

-* The simplest approach is to run the default setup in the root of the monorepo
-* There are various downsides described that mean this isn't the best long term solution but seems like the easiest way to kick the tyres and see if I want to go further
+The simplest approach is to run the default setup in the root of the monorepo.
+There are various downsides described that mean this isn't the best long term solution.
+It does seem like the easiest way to kick the tyres and see if I want to go further.

 ```
 % npx storybook@latest init